Irfanhlm/Irfanhlm/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-Hello, i'm Halim.
+Hello, my name is Halim.
 Interested in technology and design.
-I have studied Frontend Web Development and studied UI design.
-I recently graduated from the Alterra Academy immersive program for Frontend Development.
-For more than 2 months at Alterra Academy, I have created projects like E-Commerce, Event Planning App, Rent & Booking Rooms App, and Movies App.
-Now and next, I want to continue to learn about website development technology.
-I'm happy and enjoy learning Website Development.
+I have studied Frontend development, Backend development and studied UI design.
+I recently graduated from the Alterra Academy immersive program for Frontend Development and Backend Development.
+I learned a lot about Frontend-Backend Development at Alterra Academy, and now I can build interactive website with Restful APIs.
+Next, I want to continue to learn about website development technology.
+I'm happy and enjoy as a Web Developer.
-The IT field is developing very rapidly, and I would like to contribute to its development.

 </details>